Jim White (defensive end)

-James Charles White (September 5, 1948 – September 1981) was an American football defensive end for the New England Patriots, the Houston Oilers, the Seattle Seahawks, and the Denver Broncos of the National Football League, as well as the BC Lions of the Canadian Football League.
+James Charles White (September 5, 1948 – September 1981) was an American professional football defensive end for the New England Patriots, Houston Oilers, Seattle Seahawks, and Denver Broncos of the National Football League (NFL), as well as the BC Lions of the Canadian Football League (CFL).
 He played college football at Colorado State.

-College football career
+College career

 After spending two years in community college at Northeastern Junior College, White attended Colorado State University, where he played for the Colorado State Rams football team and lettered from 1968 to 1970, playing tight end, fullback, and defensive end.

-Professional football career
+Professional career

 BC Lions

 White signed with the BC Lions of the Canadian Football League in 1971.
 He was initially used as a tight end, making two receptions for 28 yards, but played defensive end for the majority of his time with the Lions until he was cut from the team on September 15, 1971, being replaced by former Michigan defensive lineman Pete Newell.
 In October 1971, the Lions brought White back to the team after a series of injuries to many players on the team, including defensive end Jim Duke.

 On October 30, 1971, during the fourth quarter of the Lions' final game that season (a 31–7 victory over the Calgary Stampeders), White was ejected for fighting with Stampeders offensive lineman Lanny Boleski.

 By the end of the 1971 season, White was considered one of the best defensive linemen in the CFL.

 New England Patriots

-White was selected in the third round of the 1972 NFL Draft by the New England Patriots, with the 73rd pick overall.
+White was selected in the third round of the 1972 NFL draft by the New England Patriots, with the 73rd pick overall.
 He was the second of two players drafted from Colorado State that year, with the first being Lawrence McCutcheon, drafted by the Los Angeles Rams only three picks before White.
 The Patriots considered that White may have had potential to be the best defensive rookie in the NFL, and possibly even the best defensive lineman in all of professional football.
 He officially signed a contract with the Patriots on May 6, 1972.

 White saw action in the first six games of the season, but was not named a starter until the team's Week 7 game, an October 29 matchup against the New York Jets.
 In the 34–10 loss, White started at the left defensive end position, following coach John Mazur's decision to move Julius Adams from left end to tackle.
 White remained the starting left end for six straight games, all losses for the Patriots.

 Over the course of the 1972 season, White played in thirteen games, only missing the team's final game: a Week 14 loss to the Denver Broncos, which came just after the firing of coach Mazur.
 White recorded one sack in 1972.

 The Patriots waived White on September 6, 1973.